jlbradley1844/jlbradley1844.github.io/_posts/2018-04-13-team-awesome-team-sad.md

 peeve.
 One of the things that makes Team Sad so sad is the ingrained belief they have that *good engineering practices are not what their paid to do and are not part of their mandate.* Testing?
 Automated builds?
 Proper scoping and forensics?
-"Why are you fiddling with that
-- we need features, we need bug fixes."
+"Why are you fiddling with that?
+Stop - we need features, we need bug fixes."
 While a culture like this is often blamed on "the bean counters" who are driving the budgets, frequently it is the engineering managers that are responsible for this attitude, an attitude that is frequently absorbed by the engineers themselves, some of which were shunted to this department as "B Team" players.
 The answer?
-If you're in such a department - step up.
+If you're in such a department, step up.
 Sometimes the best leaders are arise without being promoted to that level.
 If you're in middle management, realize that there is no substitute for good leadership, and you should not allow some